-On January 30, 2007, the Company paid a distribution on the OP Units and LTIP Units in the amount of \$0.68 per unit to holders of record as of the close of business on December 29, 2006.
-In addition, the Company paid a special cash distribution on the OP Units and LTIP Units in the amount of \$5.40 per unit to holders of record as of the close of business on December 29, 2006.
-Holders of Series Two Preferred Units will participate in the \$5.40 per unit special cash distribution on an as-converted basis in connection with their regular May 2007 distribution payment as provided for in the Company's partnership agreement.
+On January 30, 2007, the Operating Partnership paid a distribution on the OP Units and LTIP Units in the amount of \$0.68 per unit to holders of record as of the close of business on December 29, 2006.
+In addition, the Operating Partnership paid a special cash distribution on the OP Units and LTIP Units in the amount of \$5.40 per unit to holders of record as of the close of business on December 29, 2006.
+Holders of Series Two Preferred Units will participate in the \$5.40 per unit special cash distribution on an as-converted basis in connection with their regular May 2007 distribution payment as provided for in the Operating Partnership's partnership agreement.
 At December 31, 2006, the Company had accrued approximately \$12.2 million related to the \$5.40 per unit special cash distribution payable to holders of the Series Two Preferred Units.
-During the three months ended March 31, 2007, the Company recognized an adjustment of approximately \$3.1 million to the special cash distribution accrual and allocation of earnings to the Series Two Preferred Units, as a result of conversions of Series Two Preferred Units, which amount has been reflected in Preferred Distributions and Allocation of Undistributed Earnings within the Consolidated Statements of Operations.
+During the three months ended March 31, 2007, the Company recognized an adjustment of approximately \$3.1 million to the special cash distribution accrual and allocation of earnings to the Series Two Preferred Units, as a result of conversions of Series Two Preferred Units, which amount has been reflected in Minority Interest in Operating Partnership within the Consolidated Statements of Operations.

-On February 15, 2007, the Company paid a distribution on its outstanding Series Two Preferred Units of \$0.89239 per unit.
+On February 15, 2007, the Operating Partnership paid a distribution on its outstanding Series Two Preferred Units of \$0.89239 per unit.

-On March 12, 2007, Boston Properties, Inc., as general partner of the Company, declared a distribution on the OP Units and LTIP Units in the amount of \$0.68 per unit payable on April 30, 2007 to holders of record as of the close of business on March 30, 2007.
+On March 12, 2007, Boston Properties, Inc., as general partner of the Operating Partnership, declared a distribution on the OP Units and LTIP Units in the amount of \$0.68 per unit payable on April 30, 2007 to holders of record as of the close of business on March 30, 2007.

 The Series Two Preferred Units may be converted into OP Units at the election of the holder thereof at any time.
-A holder of an OP Unit may present such OP Unit to the Company for redemption at any time (subject to restrictions agreed upon at the time of issuance of OP Units to particular holders that may restrict such redemption right for a period of time, generally one year from issuance).
-Upon presentation of an OP Unit for redemption, the Company must redeem such OP Unit for cash equal to the then value of a share of common stock of Boston Properties, Inc. In lieu of a cash redemption, Boston Properties, Inc. may elect to acquire such OP Units (not owned by Boston Properties, Inc.) are not included in Partners' Capital and are reflected in the Consolidated Balance Sheets within Redeemable Partnership Units at an amount equivalent to the value of such units had such units been redeemed at March 31, 2007.
-The value of the OP Units (not owned by Boston Properties, Inc.) are not included in Partners' Capital and \$196.8 million, respectively, based on the closing price of Boston Properties, Inc.'s common stock of \$117.40 per share on March 30, 2007.
-Included in Preferred Distributions and Allocation of Undistributed Earnings in the Consolidated Statements of Operations is accretion of approximately \$0.2 million and \$0.4 million for the three months ended March 31, 2007 and 2006, respectively, which represents the accretion of Preferred Units from the value at issuance to the liquidation value.
+A holder of an OP Unit may present such OP Unit to the Operating Partnership for redemption at any time (subject to restrictions agreed upon at the time of issuance of OP Units to particular holders that may restrict such redemption right for a period of time, generally one year from issuance).
+Upon presentation of an OP Unit for redemption, the Operating Partnership must redeem such OP Unit for cash equal to the then value of a share of common stock of the Company.
+In lieu of a cash redemption, the Company may elect to acquire such OP Unit for one share of Common Stock.
+The value of the OP Units (not owned by the Company and including LTIP Units assuming that all conditions have been met for the conversion thereof) and Series Two Preferred Units had such units been redeemed at March 31, 2007 was approximately \$2.5 billion and \$196.8 million, respectively, based on the closing price of the Company's common stock of \$117.40 per share on March 30, 2007.